 Time played: Roughly 12 hours over three-day review event

-UPDATE: Battlefield 2042's online multiplayer appears to be rife with issues, leading players to review-bomb the game on Steam, with 74% of reviews being listed as 'negative'.
-Developer DICE have released an initial patch for the game, with two more to come in 2042's first few weeks on sale, but for now many players appear to be languishing with technical difficulties – from stuttering motion to all-out server crashes – and finding the game "unplayable".
+UPDATE: Battlefield 2042's online multiplayer is rife with issues, leading players to review-bomb the game on Steam, with 74% of reviews being listed as 'negative'.
+Developer DICE has released an initial patch for the game, with two more to come in 2042's first few weeks on sale, but for now many players appear to be languishing with technical difficulties – from stuttering motion to all-out server crashes – and finding the game "unplayable".